 Furthermore, if you want to host Google fonts locally for the purpose of optimizing speed and user experience, you're going to need fast and reliable hosting.

-If you're on shared hosting, I'd advise you to load your fonts from Google's servers as they're speed optimized and their CDN serves fonts from the location closest to the user.
+Otherwise you may want to consider loading your fonts from Google's servers as they're speed optimized and their CDN serves fonts from the location closest to the user.

 A lightweight, well coded and optimized theme is the next most important speed factor.
 Yes, you'll certainly be able to get an immediate speed boost with a top caching plugin like WP Rocket but you'll never be able to fix some of the font loading issues mentioned above if you're using a poorly coded theme, such as most of those you'll buy off Themeforest.